nguyenhuyhoang1068/toragon/wp-content/plugins/woo-smart-wishlist/readme.txt

 = Live demo =

-Visit our [live demo](https://demo.wpclever.net/woosw/ "live demo") here to see how this plugin works.
+Visit our [live demo 01](https://demo.wpclever.net/woosw/ "live demo 01") or [live demo 02](https://demo.wpclever.net/wpcplant/ "live demo 02") to see how this plugin works.

 = Features =